 The chorus has performed regularly at several local venues, including: the Indianapolis Artsgarden (Circle Centre Mall, coincidentally located on the same street corner where our chapter was founded), Christel DeHaan Fine Arts Center (University of Indianapolis), Warren Performing Arts Center, and the Indiana History Center.
 We have also performed at the Indiana State Capitol, the Indianapolis Motor Speedway, the Indianapolis Museum of Art, Market Square Arena, RCA Dome, Conseco Fieldhouse and the Indiana State Fair.
 Our chorus and quartets have entertained at the USS Indianapolis Survivors’ Reunion, the Covered Bridge Festival, the Mayoral Inauguration, Carmelfest, and Christmas on the Circle.
 MORE

 The Greater Indianapolis Chapter has been very active in chorus and quartet competitions at the district (Indiana/Kentucky) and international levels over the years.
-Our chorus has represented the Cardinal District in the International chorus competition 12 times.
+Our chorus has represented the Cardinal District in the International chorus competition 13 times.
 Our best finish was sixth place, in San Francisco in 1976. more We also competed in the Buckeye Invitational Chorus Contest in 1989 (its inaugural year) and again in 2002.
 In the 1989 contest, we won the contest in the Overall Score and Contest Score categories.
 In July 2010, our Circle City Sound chorus competed with 26 other choruses in the International Chorus competition, which was held in Philadelphia.
 The chorus returned to the International competition stage in Kansas City in July 2011 and again in Toronto, Ontario in July 2013.
-Our most recent International appearance was in July 2015 in Pittsburgh.
+Our most recent International appearance was in July 2017 in Las Vegas.

 Quartets comprised of members from the Greater Indianapolis chapter have competed many times since appearing for the first time on the international stage in 1973.
 The best finish in the regular quartet competition was by Instant Classic, earning 1st place in 2015.
 The best finish in the collegiate quartet contest was also by Instant Classic, finishing second in 2012.
 Downstate Express won the Seniors gold in 2004.
 MORE